johnfmorton/video-player/README.md

 <video-player src="video.mp4"></video-player>
 ```

-### Recommended: Install the YouTube API and Vimeo API
+### Optional: Install the YouTube API and Vimeo API

 To enable the YouTube and Vimeo APIs, install the following packages in your project: